-CHAMPIONS OF KRYNN uses four different points of view: 3-D, area, overland, and combat.
+GATEWAY TO THE SAVAGE FRONTIER uses four different points of view: 3-D, Area, Wilderness, and Combat.

-3-D appears in towns, underground and so on.
-This view appears at the top, left of your screen and shows the surrounding area from the party's perspective.
+3-D appears in town, underground and so on.
+This view appears at the top left of your screen and shows the surrounding area from the party's perspective.
 Rotate the party's facing and move using the directional controls.
 The direction controls for your computer are described on the Data Card.

 Area provides an overhead view of the party's surroundings, replacing the 3-D view.
-Choose the AREA command from the Adventure Menu to see the position of major obstructions such as walls, trees and water.
-A cursor shows the party's position.
+Choose the AREA command from the Adventure Menu.
+This view is not available in all regions.

+In the area display a cursor shows the party's position.
 On some computer systems, the cursor is an arrow that indicates current party facing.
-The area view can only be accessed while in 3-D. On some computer systems you may move around while in the area view, on others this view is only there to help you get your bearings.
+On some computer systems you may move around while in the area view, on others this view is only to help you get your bearings.